Constance Maynard: Career

-After leaving Girton (due to a temporary crisis in the family business), Constance was permitted to accept an invitation from the Assistant Mistress of Cheltenham Ladies' College, Frances Dove, to join their staff.
-In 1877 she left with her colleague and friend Louisa Lumsden to establish St Leonard's School, at St Andrews, where Lumsden was head.
+After leaving Girton (due to a temporary crisis in the family business), Maynard was permitted to accept an invitation from the Assistant Mistress of Cheltenham Ladies' College, Frances Dove, to join their staff.
+In 1877 she left with her colleague and partner Louisa Lumsden to establish St Leonard's School, at St Andrews, where Lumsden was head.
 During her three years (1877–1880) there, she rejected offers of headships, including that of her former school Belstead.
-She also refused a marriage proposal from Scottish Minister Dr James Robertson.

 In 1880 she returned to London, living with one of her brothers to study part-time at the Slade School of Fine Art.
 There she became involved with a group of individuals - including Major Charles Hamilton Malan, Ann Dudin Brown and Caroline Cavendish - who shared the aim of establishing a ladies' college.
 Constance Maynard was an integral part of forming the plans for her ideal college - to prepare ladies for the London degree, based on Christian principles.
 The group first met for discussions in February 1882, and in May Constance Maynard was offered the position of Mistress (a title borrowed from Girton).
 The rapid progress was possible because the Petrie family had introduced Ann Dudin Brown who funded the college's foundation.

 In October 1882 Westfield College opened in two private houses in Hampstead.
 It was one of the first higher education institutions for women in England and one of the first in which women could gain degrees.

 Constance Maynard remained Mistress of Westfield for 33 years, retiring in 1913.
 She had taught around 500 students, and many were successful working in schools, colleges and for missionary organisations.
 She kept in close contact with her old students through letters and visits, and maintained strong relationships with them.
 The money they collected as a parting gift she donated to the college; some was used as a hardship fund, the remainder as endowment for the Maynard divinity lectures (from 1915, later the Maynard-Chapman Divinity Lectures).